Anomalous diffusion due to hindering by mobile obstacles undergoing Brownian motion or Orstein-Ulhenbeck processes: METHODS

-We simulated the diffusion of tracer molecules using lattice-free domains with periodic boundary conditions (this reduces finite-size effects).
-Each run was initiated by positioning at random (with uniform probability) 2d (3d) obstacles in a 2d (3d) continuous domain of overall size $L_{x}\times L_{y}(\times L_{z})$, until the volume fraction occupied by the obstacles equals the preset excluded volume fraction $\theta$.
-A set of $N_{\mathrm{w}}$ non-interacting tracer molecules (walkers) was then positioned in the space domain at random locations but respecting excluded volume w.r.t. obstacles: for each tracer molecule, a new position $\mathbf{x}_{w}$ is chosen at random (with uniform distribution) inside the simulation domain, until the tracer molecule does not overlap with any obstacle at $\mathbf{x}_{w}$.

-At each time step, the simulation then proceeds by moving each tracer molecule (walker) independently of each other.
-We modeled diffusion using values for the time step $\delta t$ and the displacement per time step $\delta r$ that do not depend on the coefficient diffusion.
-Between $t$ and $t+\delta t$, each molecule has a probability $P_{\mathrm{move}}$ to move to a randomly-chosen position located at distance $\delta r$ from its position at $t$.
-The displacement probability is given by the diffusion coefficient $D$ : $P_{\mathrm{move}}=2dD\delta t / {\delta r}^2$.
-The advantage of this algorithm is that, choosing a sufficiently small value for $\delta r$ (namely $\delta r < 2r_{\mathrm{w}}+2r_{\mathrm{obs}}$) ensures the excluded volume condition for all values of $D$ and $\delta t$.
+At each time step, the simulation proceeds by moving each protein independently of each other.
+We modeled protein diffusion as a random walk with time step $\Delta t$ and a displacement per time step $\Delta r$ that do not depend on the diffusion constant.
+Between $t$ and $t+\Delta t$, each protein has a probability $P_{\mathrm{move}}$ to move to a randomly-chosen position located at distance $\Delta r$ from its position at $t$.
+The displacement probability is given by the diffusion coefficient of the protein, $D_{\rm RW}$ : $P_{\mathrm{move}}=4D_{\rm RW}\Delta t / {\Delta r}^2$.
+The advantage of this algorithm is that, choosing a sufficiently small value for $\Delta r$ (namely $\Delta r < 2r_{\rm w}+2r_{\rm obs}$) ensures the excluded volume condition between proteins and obstacles for all values of $D_{\rm RW}$ and $\Delta t$.
 In our simulations, typical values ranged from $P_{\mathrm{move}}=0.35$ to 0.95.
 Excluded volume is then modeled by adding the restriction that displacement attempts are rejected when the diffusing molecule, at the target site, overlaps with an obstacle.
+We have used $\Delta t=0.25 \;\mathrm{\mu s}$ and $\Delta r=1\;\mathrm{nm}$ throughout the article.

-The squared displacement $R^2(t)$ of each tracer molecule was monitored taking into account periodic boundary conditions.
-Unless otherwise indicated, $R^2(t)$ was averaged over $N_{\mathrm{w}}=10^4$ molecule trajectories per spatial obstacle configuration and 10 obstacle configurations.
+The squared displacement $R^2(t)$ of each protein was monitored taking into account periodic boundary conditions.
+Unless otherwise indicated, $R^2(t)$ was averaged over the 10 walkers across 200 initial obstacle configurations and random realizations.